tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-web-pvd.md

 Proxy.
 The Obfuscation Proxy MUST generate new Query ID values (Query ID Prime values) to use for messages sent on to the Obfuscation Target.
 When the Obfuscation Target answers, the Query ID is translated back into the original Query ID before being passed to the Client.
+The result of this is that a Query ID is only ever exposed to two parties (the Client and the Obfuscation Proxy, or the Obfuscation Proxy and the Obfuscation Target), and never the entire resolution chain.

 PROXY_QUERY messages are formatted as follows: